 MAINTAIN foreclosure prevention activities and credit availability, REDUCE taxpayer risk, and BUILD a new single-family securitization infrastructure.
 Read more in the 2016 Scorecard and Conservatorships Strategic Plan.

 FHFA experts provide reliable data, including all states, about activity in the U.S. mortgage market through its House Price Index, Refinance Report, Foreclosure Prevention Report, and Performance Report.

 HARP - the Home Affordable Refinance Program was created by FHFA specifically to help homeowners current on their mortgage payments, but underwater on their mortgages.

 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.

 Key Topics pages provide information about FHFA's work on a range of issues facing the nation and highlight the most relevant related news releases, reports, statements and web pages on the respective topics.

 The Honorable Melvin L. Watt of Charlotte, NC sworn in on January 6th to a 5-year term as the first Senate-confirmed Director of FHFA.

 Read more about Director Watt

-Given the unique challenges presented by these markets—high vacancy rates, weak for-sale markets, steep home-price declines—Fannie Mae and Freddie Mac are partnering with the National Community Stabilization Trust (NCST), a national non-profit organization experienced in stabilization efforts for distressed communities.
-Working together, they will leverage their ties to “boots on the ground” community organizations and local non-profits, and work closely with local governments to make timely and informed decisions about the best treatment of individual properties.
+Given the unique challenges presented by these markets—high vacancy rates, weak for-sale markets, steep home-price declines—Fannie Mae and Freddie Mac partnered with the National Community Stabilization Trust (NCST), a national non-profit organization experienced in stabilization efforts for distressed communities to develop the NSI.
+Working together, they leverage their ties to “boots on the ground” community organizations and local non-profits, and work closely with local governments to make timely and informed decisions about the best treatment of individual properties.